 All of the Defy models will provide you with an enjoyable ride, if – albeit slightly more buzzy than most endurance bikes offer – comfortable ride quality is what you seek.

 The more you favour a slightly more aggressive edge to your ride, the more likely it is you’ll be happier moving up the models.
-The Advanced Pro and SL’s OverDrive 2 steerer will provide that little extra kick when you want to smash it out of a corner or red the red line on a descent.
+The Advanced Pro’s OverDrive 2 steerer will provide that little extra kick when you want to smash it out of a corner or red the red line on a descent.